YugabyteDB-Samples/yugabyte-simple-python-app/README.md

 If you use a different type of deployment, then update the `sample-app.go` file with proper connection parameters.

 ## Prerequisite
-* Python 3.6 or later is preferred.
+* Python 3.6 or later
 * psycopg2

 ## Start Yugabyte Cloud Cluster